unixpickle/gpu-aws/README.md

 # gpu-aws

-This will be a script to quickly create and manage GPU instances on AWS.
-It will be able to setup Go and [unixpickle/cuda](https://github.com/unixpickle/cuda) automatically.
+This is a script for creating and managing GPU instances on AWS.
+It can setup Go and [unixpickle/cuda](https://github.com/unixpickle/cuda) automatically.
 With this tool, it should be painless to train [anynet](https://github.com/unixpickle/anynet) models on AWS.

 # Prerequisites